Porsche 928: Design and specifications

 The 928 featured a front-mounted and water-cooled V8 engine driving the rear wheels.
 Power was transmitted according to the transaxle principle.
-Originally displacing 4.5 L and featuring a single overhead camshaft design, it was rated at 240 PS in Europe, while smog equipment reduced the output to 222 PS for cars sold in the North American market.
+Originally displacing 4.5 L and featuring a single overhead camshaft design, it was rated at 240 PS in Europe, while smog equipment reduced the output to 219 hp for cars sold in the North American market.
 The car would first see an increase in both displacement and output for the 1980 model year, with the introduction of the 4.7 L 928 S. The original 16v engine would continue to be developed until its final iteration in the 1985 model year with the S/S2 model, which produced a 310 PS in European specification, thanks to higher compression, twin distributors with EZK ignition and Bosch LH-Jetronic fuel injection.
 After 1986 the 16v engine was replaced by the Porsche 32v 5.0 L V8, which Porsche used until the 928 ceased production in 1995.

 In combination with the water-cooled V8 engine, Porsche utilised a transaxle in the 928 to help achieve 50/50 front/rear weight distribution.
 Performance of early cars were similar to the contemporary 911, despite being heavier.
 By the time the S/S2 specification was in production, the 928 was outperforming even the 911 Turbo in top speed tests.
 Early cars came with either a five-speed dog leg manual transmission, or a 3 speed Mercedes-Benz-derived automatic transmission.
 A four-speed automatic transmission replaced the three-speed option from 1983 in North America and 1984 in other markets.
 Of cars produced in 1978 and 1979, the majority were fitted with the 5 speed manual gearbox while the optional 3 speed automatic was specified less regularly.
 Later model years number of automatic cars was larger.
 1980-95 percentage of manual cars was 34%.
 As so many 1978 and 1979 were with manual gearbox actual split can be 60% automatic and 40% manual.